A Stock Leece-Neville 8MR Alternator

 Step 7 – The External Wiring

 Belt Load Manger is a permanent reduction in the maximum field voltage to essentially current limit the alternator to a lower output.
 This helps the alternator survive driving large loads where maximum output could be required for 30 minutes or more.
-These are good little alternators but they are definitely not a true high performance alternator.
+These are great little alternators but they are definitely not a true high-performance alternator.
 They need and require adequate protection from overheating events in order to survive charging large battery banks.

 Does This Look Familiar?

-Balmar no longer sells the model 81 and it has been replaced by the newer 6 series alternator.
-The 6 series is a very, very good alternator, with better performance, and a more robust build than the the Model 81.
+Balmar no longer sells the model 81, it has been replaced by the newer and very excellent Balmar 6-Series alternators.
+The 6-Series is a very, very good alternator, with better performance, and a more robust build than the the Model 81.
 For many years Leece-Neville has been one of the OE suppliers to Balmar, and they still are, for some alternators.
 Today, most Balmar alternators are physically built in-house by Balmar.

 Good luck & happy boating!